 Timothy Burris has performed throughout Europe and the US, both as a soloist and an accompanist.
 He has appeared in concert with such esteemed artists as the mezzo Jennifer Lane and the keyboardist Robert Hill, as well as under the baton of Peter Schreier and René Clemencic, among others.
 In a review of The Songs of Philip Rosseter, Part II, The Lute Society Magazine said of his skills as an accompanist: “Burris … plays with beautiful tone and is an absolutely first-class accompanist.”

 A student of Toyohiko Satoh at The Hague’s Royal Conservatory, he graduated in 1988 with a performance diploma.
 From 1990-96 he was lute instructor at the Royal Flemish Conservatory in Antwerp.
 Since 2000, he has been on the faculty of the Portland Conservatory of Music.
-He is also a member of the applied music faculty at Colby College, where he will conduct the Collegium, beginning in the fall of 2015.
+He is also a member of the applied music faculty at Colby College, where he conducted the Collegium during the 2015-16 academic year.

 In addition to solo recordings, he has done CD projects with Jennifer Lane and Tamara Matthews with New York Baroque; Willeke te Brummelstroete with Koorprojekt Rotterdam; Timothy Neill Johnson; and Ensemble Pentacost, among others.
 He can be heard playing Bach’s c minor Prelude in Shock Act, the prize-winning short-film DVD by Seth Grossman.